Anomalous and normal dislocation modes in Floquet topological insulators

-In the high frequency regime ($\omega \gtrsim 8$) the system supports FTIs with $C=\pm 1$ and the trivial ones with $C=0$ [Fig.~\ref{fig:phasediagram}].
-Only the Floquet insulators with $C=+1$ and $0$ can be qualitatively similar to the ones previously discussed for the static system.
-For example, the FTI with $C=+1$ featuring band inversion at the finite momentum $M$ point at the Floquet ZC supports \emph{normal} dislocation modes with $\mu \approx 0$ (due to the finite size effects).
+{\bf High frequency regime}.~In the high frequency regime ($\omega \gtrsim 8$) the system supports FTIs with $C=\pm 1$ and trivial one with $C=0$ [Fig.~\ref{fig:phasediagram}].
+Only the Floquet insulators with $C=+1$ and $0$ can be qualitatively similar to the ones previously discussed for static system.
+The FTI with $C=+1$ featuring band inversion at the $M$ point at the Floquet ZC supports normal dislocation modes with $\mu \approx 0$ (due to the finite size effects).
 See Fig.~\ref{fig:highfreqC1}(a),(c),(e) and compare with Fig.~S1 of the SI.
 The trivial ones with $C=0$ are devoid of any dislocation mode, as in the static system.
 On the other hand, $C=-1$ FTIs can support edge modes at $k_x=\pi$, but at the Floquet ZB.
-Therefore, in such phases $C_{\rm ZC}=0$, but $C_{\rm ZB}=1$, ultimately yielding $C=C_{\rm ZC}-C_{\rm ZB}=-1$.
+Therefore, in such phases $C_{\rm ZC}=0$, but $C_{\rm ZB}=1$, yielding $C=C_{\rm ZC}-C_{\rm ZB}=-1$.
 Here $C_{\rm ZC}$ ($C_{\rm ZB}$) corresponds to the Chern number arising from the Floquet ZC (ZB)~\cite{berg-levin}.
-As a result, such $C=-1$ FTIs support \emph{anomalous} dislocation modes with quasienergies $\mu=\pm \omega/2$, according to the ${\bf K} \cdot {\bf b}$ rule, but without any analogue in the static system, see Fig.~\ref{fig:highfreqC1}(b),(d),(f).
-Even though these normal and anomalous modes are predominantly localized at the dislocation cores, as the periodic drive generically introduces longer range hopping, the corresponding LDoS \emph{weakly} spreads over few lattice spacing away from the defect core, in comparison to its counterpart in a static system [Fig.~S1 of SI].
-Still the overlap between the dislocation modes is quite negligible as long as the defect cores are sufficiently far apart.
-These features also persist in the medium and low frequency regimes, which we discuss next.
+Therefore, the $C=-1$ FTI supports anomalous dislocation modes with quasienergies $\mu=\pm \omega/2$, according to the ${\bf K} \cdot {\bf b}$ rule, see Fig.~\ref{fig:highfreqC1}(b),(d),(f).
+By contrast, a static $C=-1$ insulator, with the band inversion at the $\Gamma$ point, does not support any dislocation mode.
+We discuss these cases in Supplementary Note 3 and the results are shown in Fig.~S3 of the SI.